yairm210/Purity/docs/index.md

 }
 ```

-### Breaking usage
+### Limitations

-Purity is designed to be useful, and thus is makes some assumptions which if untrue may lead to misleading results:
+- Custom getters cannot be validated - all custom getters are treated as mutating

-- It assumes constructors to be pure
+- Purity assumes constructors to be pure
-- It assumes getters to be readonly